Do I Really Have to Show My Credit Report?

 - Person to person.
 Some owners may choose to request a copy of your credit report upfront or ask you about the status of your credit score in person.
 It’s always better to have a copy of your report on hand before applying for an apartment lease so that you can answer important questions and be able to provide context on why your credit is poor.

 How to get approved when your credit score is poor

-Obviously, having a spotty credit can lower the chances of your rental application being approved.
-But it still depends on the context of your narrative, and a big part of it depends on a combination of factors, which we’ll discuss in more depth below.
+Obviously, having a spotty credit score can lower the chances of your rental application being approved.
+However, it still depends on the context of your narrative.
+A big part of it depends on a combination of factors, which we’ll discuss in more depth below.